allegro/turnilo/docs/configuration.md

 **maxSplits** (number)

 Number of splits data cube supports.
+Defaults to 3.

+**maxQueries** (number)

+Number of queries that can be issued to druid.
+Defaults to 500.

 ### Refresh rules